Irstea/otolithe/README.md

 - execute this script : it will install all necessary packages, create the database, etc.
 - edit the file /etc/apache2/sites-available/otolithe.conf and adapt it to your configuration
 - reload apache server

+A manual of installation and usage is available in french at https://github.com/Irstea/otolithe/raw/master/database/documentation/otolithe_documentation.pdf